deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 ```
 If we write our shellcode properly, taking into consideration little endian and how the stack writes after a `push` instruction, we can take the fact execution goes from lower to higher addresses, and we will find ourselves executing our actual decoded shellcode.

 Before we align the stack, recall what was mentioned above about saving the current stack pointer (after all our jumps).
-Since we need to save the stack pointer, let's use `ECX`.
+Since we need to save the stack pointer, let's use ECX.
 To do this, we are going to use a `push esp` instruction to get the current stack pointer value onto the stack.
-We then are going to use a `pop ecx` instruction to pop whatever is on top of the stack (which is the stack pointer now), into `ECX`.
-Then, we will `push ecx`, to get the old stack pointer onto the stack, in order to perform a `MOV ECX,ESP` later.
+We then are going to use a `pop ecx` instruction to pop whatever is on top of the stack (which is the stack pointer now), into ECX.
+Then, we will `push ecx`, to get the old stack pointer onto the stack, in order to perform a `mov ecx,esp` later.
 Here is the updated PoC:

 ```console
 root@kali:~/ADMIN_EXPRESS/POC# cat poc.py